Skip to main content

 Who are the kids in foster care?

-The children come from diverse backgrounds—most share a history of abuse or neglect.
+The children come from various backgrounds—most share a history of abuse or neglect.
 They can be newborns, toddlers, or teenagers.
 They come from every part of the state and every race, religion, and socio-economic group.
 In too many instances, their parents have unresolved substance abuse issues.

 Imagine being removed from your parents—only to “lose” your siblings, too.
 In rural settings, breaking up sibling groups often has huge consequences—with children spread too far to maintain meaningful relationships.